MultiGridBarrier 0.9.0

 : iftrue

-, plot the solution.return_details=false
+, plot the computed solution.return_details=false

-, return aVector{T}
+, return the solutionz

 .

-The default values for the parameters f
+The defaults for f

 , g

-, D
+, and D

 dim | 1 | 2 |